Fonsii/blog-django-mongodb/README.md

     pip install djongo
     pip install Pillow

+Before you run the server, have to change settings databases and run

+    py manage.py makemigrations
+    py manage.py migrate

-Run the code and have fun!
+The you can run the code and have fun!

     py manage.py runserver